irctoday/goguma/README.md

 If you want to try out goguma on Android, you can use our [F-Droid repository][fdroid-nightly] which provides nightly builds.
 Goguma is also available on the [official F-Droid repository][fdroid-stable].
+Community-supported Goguma versions are available on the [Google Play Store] and the [Apple App Store].
 Alternatively, you can grab APKs directly from [our CI][android-ci] (check out build artifacts).
 For more information about using Goguma, see our [documentation].

 <img src="https://l.sr.ht/ah3N.png" width="220" alt="Conversation list">
 <img src="https://l.sr.ht/5NNh.png" width="220" alt="Conversation view">